Last Updated on November 23, 2023 by Prakash Kolli

 Besides coffee, Kraft Heinz owns many well-known brands, including Kraft, Heinz, Oscar Meyer, Velveeta, Philadelphia, Lunchables, Cracker Barrel, Jell-O, Kool-Aid, etc.

-Total revenue was around $26,485 million in 2022 and $27,161 million in the past twelve months.
+Total revenue was around $26,640 million in 2023 and $26,130 in the last twelve months.

 The dividend was cut to allow Kraft Heinz to deleverage.
-The total debt has fallen, but the leverage ratio is still ~2.4X, and interest coverage is low.
+The total debt has fallen, but the leverage ratio is still ~2.6X, and interest coverage is low.
 The company has a BBB-/Baa3 lower-medium investment-grade credit rating, one notch above non-investment grade.

 Affiliate